peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 (Because they work rather unintuitively otherwise).

 ## Omitted Special Cases
-Note there are some parent child relationships that the builder cannot make completely automatically for you, because the arguments that must be provided to the *'add'* method cannot be guessed by the builder.
-An example would be adding the children to a QGridLayout - where the builder cannot know which rows and columns to specify.
+There are some parent child relationships that the builder cannot make completely automatically for you, because it can't guess all the parameters required by the addition methods.
+An example would be adding the children to a QGridLayout - where the builder cannot guess which rows and columns to specify.

-We could have extended the input file syntax to deal with some of these cases - but preferred to preserve the very simple, and quick to learn syntax.
+> We could have extended the input file syntax to deal with some of these
+> cases - but preferred to preserve the very simple, and quick to learn
+> syntax.

 All is not lost however - see the later section about *Incomplete Hierarchies* below.

-<a name="abcd"></a>
-## Using Objects you Instantiated Externally
-The builder can incorporate objects you have instantiated somewhere else in your code into the layout hierarchies it makes.
-This is useful for objects with more complex construction needs, and when introducing the builder incrementally to existing code.

-    my_widget      ?CustomWidget

-This syntax will make the builder introspect your running code to find an object of the *CustomWidget* class (or subclass), that you have **already** instantiated in your program and referred to with a variable called *my_widget*, or an attribute called *my_widget*.
-For example:

-    my_widget = CustomWidget(), or
-    something.my_widget = CustomWidget()

-> The builder finds the object you are referring to with the help of Python's
-> garbage collector - which knows about every object that exists in your program.

-Nb.
-It raises an error if it finds more than one object that qualifies.

 ## Setting the Text on Things
 Anytime you put some text in parenthesis after a type word like this: